Knowing what to wear in Sri Lanka will save you a lot of hassle when actually visiting.

 Think about your activities

 Are you planning a yoga retreat?
 Are you only hitting the beaches?
 Will you visit all the cultural sites?
 Are you doing a safari?
 Do you intend to do some hiking?
 Or are you doing a mix of all of the above?
-Keep these things in mind when putting together your Sri Lanka packing list.
+Keep these things in mind when planning what to wear in Sri Lanka.

 My suggestions about what to bring to Sri Lanka will be based on a mixture of activities and things to do.